antvis/AVA/sites/ava-site/docs/api/data-wizard/data-frame.en.md

 **rowLoc** Row location _required_

-The location of the row described by index.
+The location of the row described by indexes.

 Type `(string | number) | (string | number)[] | string`